lbryio/lbry.tech/documents/glossary.md

 ### Blockchain

 An open, distributed ledger that records transactions in a verifiable and change-resistant way.
-The LBRY blockchain serves as an index of the content available on the network, a payment system and record of purchases for priced content, and a source if cryptographic publisher identities.
+The LBRY blockchain serves as an index of the content available on the network, a payment system and record of purchases for priced content, and a source of cryptographic publisher identities.

 ### Canonical URL